DanLiu111/Algorithm-Graph-Maze/README.md

 ## Problem:

-1.How to find the shortest path of the maze?
+1. How to find the shortest path of the maze?

-2.How to find the minimum spanning tree of the maze?
+2. How to find the minimum spanning tree of the maze?

 ## Introduction: